254In61/role-aap-object-schedule/README.md

 https://console.redhat.com/ansible/automation-hub/repo/published/ansible/controller/content/module/schedule/

-# design
-- Role takes in a list and runs with it.

 # How to use

 Step 1: Install the role in your environment.
    - You could have roles/requirements.yml if running on AAP.
    - Or simple install on your environment.

-Step 2: Define your list in the structure below
+Step 2: Define your variables

 schedule: true/false # Bool value to switch role on off.